-Suggestions for Using Rigor Is NOT a Four-Letter Word with Book Clubs or Study Groups

-Effective Staff Development

-While working on my doctorate, I studied schools that had won a national award for their staff development (Blackburn, 2000).
-From that, I learned there are seven key elements of effective staff development.

-Key Elements of Effective Staff Development

-- Clear purpose linked to research, student data, goals, and needs. - Accountability through classroom use of ideas and impact on students. - Development of a common, shared language. - Shared decision making which includes an emphasis on teacher input. - Incorporation of relevant, practical, hands-on activities. - Integration of opportunities for follow-up and application. - Strong leadership and a positive, collegial atmosphere.

-Book clubs and study groups are an effective component of a staff development program.
-Hopefully, you have chosen to study Rigor is NOT a Four-Letter Word because it matches a need or goal in your school.
+APPENDIX A Suggestions for Using Rigor for Students with Special Needs with Book Clubs or Study Groups Effective Staff Development While working on her doctorate, Barbara studied schools that had won a national award for their staff development (Blackburn, 2000).
+From that, she learned there are seven key elements of effective staff development.
+Key Elements of Effective Staff Development - 1.
+Clear purpose linked to research, student data, goals, and needs - 2.
+Accountability through classroom use of ideas and impact on students - 3.
+Development of a common, shared language - 4.
+Shared decision making that includes an emphasis on teacher input - 5.
+Incorporation of relevant, practical, hands-on activities - 6.
+Integration of opportunities for follow-up and application - 7.
+Strong leadership and a positive, collegial atmosphere Book clubs and study groups are an effective component of a staff development program.
+Hopefully, you have chosen to study Rigor for Students with Special Needs because it matches a need or goal in your school.
 Through a book study, your faculty will develop a common, shared language and perspective of rigor, which can serve as a foundation for future growth.
-Through the application portions in the book and the suggestions provided below, you can incorporate hands-on activities for follow-up which will also allow for accountability through classroom use of the material.
+Through the portions in the book labeled "A Reflective Moment" and the suggestions provided below, you can incorporate hands-on activities for follow-up that will also allow for accountability through classroom use of the material.
 Finally, through the leadership of the faculty and administrators in your building, you will be able to tailor the material to the specific needs of your students, in order to maximize learning.

-General Suggestions

-If you are a facilitator or a member of a book club or study group, many teachers may benefit from discussing ideas and concerns with each chapter.
-You may want to hold roundtable discussions after the chapters to help faculty build on one another's ideas.
-This will also help in establishing or implementing schoolwide initiatives as each teacher will have input and ownership over the strategies discussed.
-Within each chapter, there are multiple application opportunities as readers are asked to "Try It Out!"
-You will also find open-ended culminating questions for each chapter provided in the Final Insights, which may be used as a springboard for group discussion.
-However, please keep in mind that many of the questions ask teachers to analyze their own behaviors and practices with a critical eye; therefore, unless there is an atmosphere of trust in your group, some teachers may be less willing to share that information publicly.

-Overall Guiding Questions and Activities

-There are also general questions and strategies for reflection that can be used throughout a discussion of Rigor Is NOT a Four-Letter Word.
-The first set of activities below are divided into three sections: Pre-Reading Activities for teachers to complete prior to reading the book; During Reading Activities, which can be used anytime during the discussions; and After Reading Activities, to be completed after teachers have finished Rigor.
-The ideas are purposely more generic than the "It's Your Turn" and "Final Insights" provided within each chapter.
-Balance the use of these with the more specific suggestions to best meet the needs of your particular situation and/or group.
+General Suggestions Teachers may benefit from discussing ideas and concerns by chapter.
+If you are a facilitator or member of a book club or study group, you may want to hold roundtable discussions after the chapters to help faculty build on one another's ideas.
+This will also help in establishing or implementing schoolwide initiatives, as each teacher will have input and ownership over the strategies discussed.
+Barbara has this facilitator's guide posted on her website, along with free downloads from the book.
+Keep in mind there are chapter-specific questions in each "A Reflective Moment" section.
+There is also a summary at the end of each chapter.
+Please consider that many of the questions ask teachers to analyze their own behaviors and practices with a critical eye; therefore, unless there is an atmosphere of trust in your group, some teachers may be less willing to share that information publicly.
+Overall Guiding Questions and Activities The first set of activities below are divided into three sections: prereading activities, for teachers to complete prior to reading the book; during-reading activities, which can be used anytime during the discussions; and after-reading activities, to be completed after teachers have finished the book.
+The ideas are purposely generic.
+Balance the use of these with the more specific suggestions throughout the book to best meet the needs of your particular situation and/or group.
+Prereading Activities Sentence Starters Write the following phrases on chart paper.
+Post them around the room, and ask teachers to anonymously respond to each using Post-it notes.
+Group each set of notes by category, and use them as discussion starters.
+Rigor is . . .
+Rigor is not . . .
+The biggest challenge to working with students who have special needs in our school is . . .
+I wish . . .
+84 🔶 Appendix A Reproduced with permission from Blackburn and Witzel, Rigor for Students with Special Needs.
+Copyright 2014 Eye On Education, Inc. Larchmont, NY.
+All rights reserved. www.eyeoneducation.com Find the Solution!

-Prereading Activities

-Sentence Starters

-Write the following phrases on chart paper.
-Post them around the room and ask teachers to anonymously respond to each using Post-It notes.
-Group each set of notes by category, and use as a discussion starter.

-Rigor is ...

-Rigor is not ...

-The biggest challenge to increasing rigor in our school is ...

-I wish ...

-Find the Solution!